 HOW TO PREP YOUR GREEK CUSTARD PIE

 Even though it is really easy to make a galaktoboureko, it takes some time and it is absolutely worth every single minute!
-Consequently, I would suggest to be proactive, make your life easier and prep a little.
+Consequently, I would suggest being proactive, make your life easier, and prep a little.

 Prep your custard pie halfway